 “Flutes are not the best way to serve Champagne.
 They’re too narrow.
 A wider rim opens the aromas of the wine more completely and enhances the flavor way more than a flute,” he says.

-These glasses are like a hybrid of the two, designed to combine the effects of good bubble circulation and optimal air contact.
+These glasses are like a hybrid of the two.

 Bring High Style to the Décor